uncw-library/ar/README.md

-The app is a php site running on randallwebvm.
+The app is a php site living on randallwebvm.
+It seems inactivated.

 It's git linked from there to our gitlab.